Tips for Home Learning

 Advice for Home Schooling

 Learning at home can be a lot of fun.
 However, it also has a lot of challenges.
 At home there are numerous distractions including television, consoles, Wi-Fi, tables, mobile phones and toys.
-Families also have the pressure of juggling work commtments, family life and home learning.
+Families also have the pressure of juggling work commitments, family life and home learning.

 We have also uploaded some free English and Maths activity books for children in Years 1 to 6.
 These can be accessed by clicking here